-All grant applications, whether submitted to the internal peer review process or not, must be submitted to the Office of Research Administration (ORA) for budget review approval before they can be signed off by Unity Health.
+All grant applications, whether submitted to the mandatory peer review process or not, must be submitted to the Office of Research Administration (ORA) for budget review approval before they can be signed off by Unity Health.

 All grant applications submitted at Unity Health Toronto (UHT) must be reviewed by the ORA whether the lead is a trainee or a principal investigator.
 This is a requirement in order to obtain institutional signature.
 The ORA will ensure: